-It was not my intent to open old wounds or cause anyone pain.
+I did not intend to open old wounds or cause anyone pains.
 So before I continue writing I want to make sure I apologize for any pain “Ways of War” has caused!
-My deep desire is to entertain.
-But now that “Ways of War” is out there I have been given a new task.
-During my research, I found many people who were affected negatively by the War and the fallout from the War.
-That is to say from all the decisions and actions of the many who chose to play "God” for lack of a better word.
+I deeply hope to entertain.
+But now that “Ways of War” is out there it has given me a new task.
+During my research, I found many people affected negatively by the War and the fallout from the War.
+From all the decisions and actions of the many who played “God” for lack of a better word.

 I can learn.
-I will use all the information provided to me and learn.
+I will use all the information provided and learn.
 Those that suffer can teach me plenty.
 I will do what I can with what you teach me.

 I can teach.
 With all the suffering that exists, we must be able to match that suffering with our resources and ideas.
-There are ways to help, we just need to make the connection.
-Once you teach me I will help make that connection.
+There are ways to help, we need to make the connection.
+Once you teach me, I will help make that connection.

 I can fund.
 I have already promised to donate 10% of all profits from not only “Ways of War” but of profits from the complete series.
-It may not be enough, but it will grow over time.
+It may not be enough, but it will grow.

-I have been told by a few that they can’t read my book because it would be too painful.
+A few people have told me they can’t read my book because it would be too painful.
 Sometimes the first step in healing comes with facing our fears.
 That statement is not a challenge or a disrespectful statement.
-I know my own suffering, but not that of my neighbor.
+I know my suffering, but not that of my neighbor.
 Only the sufferer can know when the right time is to reach out and take hold of life.
-My hope is that each and every person suffering would be able to find the strength to do so.
-I do understand if that can’t happen.
+I hope that every person suffering could find the strength to do so.
+I understand if that can’t happen.

-I will never judge anyone.
+I will judge no one.
 I won’t condemn or ridicule.
 I will only honor and respect those that give their lives for what humanity sees as the greater good.
-We may all be looking at that greater good through rose colored glasses, but at least we are looking.
-As long as we continue to look; as long as we don’t give up, I have hopes that someday we will be able to live together if not in peace, in tolerance.
+We may all be looking at that greater good through rose-colored glasses, but at least we are looking.
+As long as we continue to look; as long as we don’t give up, I have hopes that someday we will live together if not in peace, in tolerance.